MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-news-letter-10-0-00.md

 # required metadata

 title: What's new or changed for India GST Localization in 10.0.0 (April 2019)
-description: This topic describes new or changed functionality for APAC India GST features released in Dynamics 365 Finance version 10.0.0.
+description: This topic describes new or changed functionality for India GST features released in Dynamics 365 Finance version 10.0.0.
 author: prabhatb
 manager: Wangcheng
 ms.date: 06/15/2020